ADR1993/evolutionary-puzzle-twinship/README.md

 ### images.zip

 ZIP file containing 40 JPGs used in the maps_and_stats R script to generate the geminophilia index displayed in Figure 1C in the manuscript and used for regression analysis with twinning rates data.
-The JPGs were scraped from Figure 4 in Fenske and Wang (2023).
-Tradition and mortality: Evidence from twin infanticide in Africa.
+The JPGs were scraped from Figure 4 in Fenske and Wang (2023). *Tradition and Mortality: Evidence from Twin Infanticide in Africa*.
 Journal of Development Economics. https://doi.org/10.1016/j.jdeveco.2023.103094, which is distributed under a [CC BY 4.0 DEED](https://creativecommons.org/licenses/by/4.0/) license, allowing adaptation and transformation of the content.
 The grey-scale shading in Figure 4 in Fenske and Wang (2023) was converted to color, so that the percentage of land-area representing groups with different twinship norms could be automatically calcuated using pixel-counting.
 We use the same 3-category coding scheme used by Fenske and Wang (2023), but we compute country-level summaries to match twin-rate data released by Smits and Monden (2011).
 The original figure is a map representing areas of the African continent mainly inhabited by ethnic groups practicing twin infanticide, with information retrieved from Murdock (1959).
 Africa: Its People and their Culture History.

 ### world-administrative-boundaries.zip